-'''

 public static synchronized Singleton getInstance()

 {...

 }

-'''

-- Disadvantage synchronizing can decrease system performance by a factor of 100. - Synchronization is expensive, however, and is really only needed the first time the unique instance is created. - Use only if the performance of the getInstance() method is not critical to the application.
+- Disadvantage synchronizing can decrease system performance. - Synchronization is expensive, however, and is really only needed the first time the unique instance is created. - Use only if the performance of the getInstance() method is not critical to the application.